The boundaries and names shown and the designations used on this map do not imply endorsement or acceptance by Chatham House.

 Syrian Kurds have established a semi-autonomous region in Syria, a development not foreseen prior to the conflict.
 This has raised fears in Turkey that its territorial integrity is under threat.

-There are now over 4 million registered refugees.
+Nearly 5 million people have fled Syria.
 The vast majority are in the neighbouring states.
-Nearly one in four in Lebanon is a refugee.
+Nearly one in three in Lebanon is a refugee.

 The presence of such large numbers has placed huge strain on public services such as housing and education.
 With the war ongoing, refugees are not likely to return soon.
 Many may never return.